Lead Paint Is it in Your Home?

 - Seal off the work area with 6 mil plastic and duct tape.
 Also, cover AC/heating ducts, furniture, carpets, rugs, and floors.
 Dispose of the plastic carefully.

 - To keep dust down, lightly mist painted surfaces with water before you work on them.

 - Clean up thoroughly.

 - Always clean up dust and chips with wet mops or rags soaked in a solution of trisodium phosphate (TSP) or phosphate-containing powdered dishwasher detergent and warm water.
 (Powdered dishwasher detergents are recommended because most have high phosphate contents.
 Most multipurpose household cleaners are not effective in cleaning up lead dust.)

 - To prevent recontamination of cleaned surfaces, wash mops and rags thoroughly after each use.
-If this is not possible, or if you have already used the mops and rags several times, place them in plastic What You Should Know About Lead-Based Paint bags and dispose of them carefully.
+If this is not possible, or if you have already used the mops and rags several times, place them in plastic bags and dispose of them carefully.

 - Avoid dry sweeping or vacuuming the work area with an ordinary vacuum.
 Sweeping spreads lead dust around.
 Vacuuming also spreads lead dust around, since tiny lead particles can pass through and out of ordinary vacuum cleaners.
 If renovations have already occurred or are occurring, you should do the following:

 - Keep children away from paint dust and chips.

 - Clean up all dust and chips with wet mops and rags, as described above.
 Pay special attention to floors and to window sills and wells.